soulteary/docker-llama2-chat/README.md

 - Meta Llama2, tested by 4090, and costs 8~14GB vRAM.
 - Chinese Llama2 quantified, tested by 4090, and costs 5GB vRAM.
+- Use GGML(LLaMA.cpp), just use CPU play it.

 ## Preview